kalgynirae/lumeh.org/md/music.md

     <audio controls="controls" preload="none">
       <source src="/music/files/Synthmaster Lumpy - Storm in the Valley.ogg">
     </audio>
+    <a href="/music/files/Synthmaster Lumpy - Storm in the Valley.ogg" download>Download</a>

     Based on the Gerudo Valley theme from Ocarina of Time.
 See the description of the YouTube video for more information.